 To replace the calories lost from carbohydrates, the idea is that you increase your fat intake.
 Ideally, you want to increase your polyunsaturated and monounsaturated fats, as these are the two healthiest types of fats for your body.

-The reduction in carbohydrates and increased intake in fats will eventually lead your body to convert fuel sources.
+The reduction in carbohydrates and increased intake of fats will eventually lead your body to convert fuel sources.
 That is, it will begin using fats consumed and stored instead of glucose.

 Glucose is a product of the body, produced by converting carbohydrates or excess proteins into energy.
 Your body will run on either glucose or ketones, but will always favor using glucose where possible.